‘We are what we repeatedly do. Excellence then, is not an act but a habit.’ Aristotle

 Whether or not you’re able to join a course like the Mastery Programme, if you’re looking to improve your fundraising results, I recommend becoming part of a group, even an informal one that you set up yourself, that’s taking deliberate steps to improve.
 For instance, several fundraisers have recently told me they’ve set up book groups.
 The solidarity and reinforced belief from being in a group will make it much easier to build the excellent habits, that in turn bring results.

-Curious how about the Major Gifts, Corporate Partnerships or Individual Giving Mastery Programmes would boost your results?
+Curious how about the Major Gifts, or Corporate Partnerships would boost your results?

 Find out more today (and apply for a free coaching session) by clicking the links above.